 Not all USB sticks are equal.
 Different brands and sizes can behave quite differently.

-As a rule, speed is often proportional to size, and USB emulators expect very fast USB sticks—which is a bit counterintuitive, since they’re emulating floppy disks!
 Nalbantov officially recommends name-brand 64 GB USB sticks.
+In practice, quality and compatibility matter more than advertised speed alone.
 If you’re looking for a good USB stick, see my article on my preferred choice for USB sticks for Nalbantov USB emulators and other devices.

 However, your USB stick might also be too large.
 Many older devices weren’t designed to work with USB sticks larger than 32 GB.
 If you have an older keyboard and are struggling to use your USB stick with it, consider switching to a smaller drive.